 Astrophysics (Index) | About |

 Epoch J2000.0 is a standard point in time used as a reference in astronomy.
-It is precisely defined, an exact point that is very close to noon, January 1, 2000 GMT, i.e., precisely Julian date 2451545.0 TT.
-It was adopted to be used as a basis for cited positions of objects, to replace epoch B1950.0, used previously.
-It can be cited with the position of an astronomical object to signify an object that was in that position at that precise time.
-This allows identification of an object by position, despite movement such as a star's proper motion.
-Knowing the movement, a position cited as "epoch J2000.0" can be extrapolated to its current position, and the reverse, and recorded positions at different such epochs allow proper motion to be determined.
-Citing equatorial coordinates with a J prefix (e.g., "J162702.56+432833.9", which for the purposes of this website, I've termed a J designator) indicates both epoch J2000.0 and J2000.0 equinox, the latter defining the positioning of the coordinate scales.
+It is precisely defined, as noon, January 1, 2000 Terrestrial Time (TT), which was roughly 11:58:55.816 AM, January 1, 2000 UTC (and GMT).
+Expressed as a TT Julian date, it is exactly 2451545.0.
+It was adopted to be used as a basis for cited positions of astronomical objects, to replace the previously-used epoch B1950.0.
+It can be cited with the coordinates of an object to signify that the object was at that position at that precise time.
+This allows identification of an object by position, despite movement, such as a star's proper motion.
+Knowing the motion, a position cited as "epoch J2000.0" can be extrapolated to its current position, and vice versa.
+Recorded positions at different such epochs allow proper motion of stars to be determined.
+Citing equatorial coordinates with a J prefix (e.g., "J162702.56+432833.9", which for the purposes of this website, I've termed a J designator) indicates both epoch J2000.0 and J2000.0 equinox, the latter specifying the positioning of the coordinate scales.